cilium/cilium/Documentation/network/clustermesh/clustermesh.rst

 .. note::

+   Starting from v1.16 KVStoreMesh is enabled by default.
-   You can additionally opt in to :ref:`kvstoremesh` when enabling Cluster Mesh.
-Make sure to configure the Cilium CLI in *helm* mode and run:
+   You can opt out of :ref:`kvstoremesh` when enabling the Cluster Mesh.

    .. code-block:: shell-session

-     cilium clustermesh enable --context $CLUSTER1 --enable-kvstoremesh
+     cilium clustermesh enable --context $CLUSTER1 --enable-kvstoremesh=false
-     cilium clustermesh enable --context $CLUSTER2 --enable-kvstoremesh
+     cilium clustermesh enable --context $CLUSTER2 --enable-kvstoremesh=false

 .. important::